carpentries-incubator/workflows-nextflow/_episodes/08-nfcore.md

 - "What is nf-core tools?"
 - "How do you find nf-core pipelines?"
 - "How do you run nf-core pipelines?"
+- "How do you configure nf-core pipelines?"
 - "How do you use nf-core pipelines offline?"
-- "How do you configure nf-core pipelines?"
 objectives:
-- "Understand what nf-core core is and how it relates to Nextflow."
+- "Understand what nf-core is and how it relates to Nextflow."
 - "List, search and filter nf-core pipelines using the nf-core helper tool."
 - "Run a test nf-core pipeline."
+- "Understand how to configuration nf-core pipelines."
 - "Understand how to download an nf-core pipelines offline."
-- "Understand how to configuration nf-core pipelines."
 keypoints:
 - "nf-core is a community-led project to develop a set of best-practice pipelines built using the Nextflow workflow management system."
 - "nf-core tools is a suite of helper tools that aims to help people run and develop pipelines."
 - "nf-core pipelines can found using the nf-core helper tool --list option or from the nf-core website."
 - "nf-core pipelines can be run using `nextflow run nf-core/<pipeline>` syntax, or launched and parameters configured using the nf-core  helper tool launch option."
-- "nf-core pipelines can be configured by modifying nextflow configuration files and/or adding command line parameters."
+- "nf-core pipelines can be configured by modifying nextflow config files and/or adding command line parameters."
 ---

 ## What is nf-core?

-nf-core is a community-led project to develop a set of best-practice pipelines built using Nextflow.
+nf-core is a community-led project to develop a set of best-practice pipelines built using Nextflow workflow system.
 Pipelines are governed by a set of guidelines, enforced by community code reviews and automatic code testing.

 ![nf-core](../fig/nf-core.png)